rashminayakmdb/Purview/README.md

     - FULLY_QUALIFIED_NAME : Go to Azure portal -> Microsoft Purview account.
 Click on 'Open Microsoft Purview governance portal'.
 Click on Browse assets -> By Source Type and copy the "fully_qualified name".
     - ENDPOINT : Go to Azure portal -> Microsoft Purview account -> Properties -> Copy the "Atlas endpoint"

-  - Go to Extensions on the left menu and type "MongoDB" and install the extension for MongoDB.
   - Go to Extensions on the left menu and type "Azure"
     - Install these extensions for
       - Azure Account